zotonic/zotonic/doc/ref/controllers/controller_file.rst

    to the *files* directory of the site.
  * A tuple `{module, ModuleName}` to refer to a module.
 The module must implement the functions `file_exists/2` and `file_forbidden/2`.
+ * A tuple `{id, RscId}` where `RscId` is the unique name or id of a resource.
+The resource must have a medium record containing an uploaded file.

+Note that located files are aggressively cached.
+Changes to the lookup routines or files will take a while before they are visible for new requests.

 CSS and JavaScript templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^